Home GastronomyMy favorite Italian restaurants in Paris

 Il Grano

-I’m taking you to the 17th arrondissement of Paris near Porte Maillot to discover the Italian restaurant Il Grano.
-On the program for this spot, a nice selection of Italian wines.
-For starters, we shared a warm buffalo camembert (14 €); for the main dish, the restaurant offers pinsa romana or Roman pizza, ancestor of the modern pizza with a tender and crispy dough that is very digestible.
-We also tasted fresh pasta, notably the paccheri with spinach shoots, smoked burrata, and pine nuts (16 €), and for dessert, as always, I couldn’t miss the homemade tiramisu, obviously (8 €).
+I’m taking you to the 17th arrondissement of Paris, near Porte Maillot, to discover the Italian restaurant Il Grano.
+On the menu at this spot is a beautiful selection of Italian wines.
+For appetizers, we shared a warm buffalo camembert (14 €); for the main course, the restaurant offers pinsa romana or Roman pizza, the ancestor of the modern pizza with a tender and crispy dough that is very digestible.
+We also tasted the fresh pasta, specifically the paccheri with spinach sprouts, smoked burrata, and pine nuts (16 €), and for dessert, as always, I couldn’t miss the homemade tiramisu, of course (8 €).

 Tested in 2022